This internship is in-person.

 - Black, Indigenous, and People of Color (BIPOC) farmers when possible

 The intern supports all production and maintenance needs of our two farm sites: the 2.75 acre Columbia Street Farm and the 1.1 acre Wolcott Street Farm.
-Under the guidance of a Farm Manager, the intern will perform a variety of tasks included but not limited to seeding, watering, planting, harvesting, processing produce, weeding, composting, mowing, mulching, and pruning.
-They will also be responsible for greenhouse maintenance as well as chicken care.
-They will regularly work alongside high school-aged youth apprentices as well as adult volunteers as they engage in a variety of farm tasks.
+Under the guidance of the Farm Manager, the intern will perform a variety of tasks including but not limited to seeding, watering, planting, harvesting, greenhouse care, processing produce, weeding, composting, mowing, mulching, and pruning.
+They will also work at our various food distributions setting up displays, facilitating transactions, connecting with community members, and supporting outreach.
+They will regularly work alongside high school-aged youth apprentices as well as lead adult volunteers as they engage in a variety of farm tasks.
+There will be space for the intern to take on a special project based on their interests as well as the needs of the farms.

 Basic Qualifications and Preferred Experience